Find out how you can watch the 2020 World Snooker Championships in any country, full details below.

-A full two-weeks of action will culminate in the final which will take place across bank holiday weekend, Sunday 5th and Monday 6th May.
+A full two-weeks of action will culminate in the final on the 16th August 2020.

 Who are the favourites?

-As always, it is impossible to rule the mercurial Ronnie O’Sullivan out of contention.
+As always, it is impossible to rule out a return win for Judd Trump.

 He is the bookies favourite and if he is in the right frame of mind, he has the talent to beat any other player in the world.

-If Ronnie isn’t on his game the other names that leap to mind include Judd Trump, Nathan Robertson and Mark Selby.
+If Trump isn’t on his game the other names that leap to mind include Ronnie O’Sullivan, Nathan Robertson and Mark Selby.

 Trump is in the best form coming into this championship, but the pressure of the Crucible means form often goes out of the window.